Princess Madeleine Marries Christopher O’Neill

 The party lasted well into the wee hours of the morning, with guests leaving the Palace even as late as 5am.

-Visit the Royal Wedding forum for complete coverage.Filed under Swedish Royals
+Visit the Royal Wedding forum for complete coverage.Filed under Sweden

-Tagged Christopher O'Neill, Modern Fringe Tiara, Princess Madeleine, Royal Orders, Swedish Royal Wedding 2013, Valentino.
+Tagged Christopher O'Neill, Modern Fringe Tiara, Order of the Polar Star, Orders, Princess Madeleine of Sweden, Swedish Royal Wedding 2013, Valentino.